arronm/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-1. What is the purpose of using _sessions_?
+ - [x] What is the purpose of using _sessions_?
+  - A simple way to store data for individual users.
+Cannot be accessed through JS if configured correctly.
+Can be expired or removed from the database to invalidate.
+Requires a db hit for every action the user takes that requires authorization.
-1. What does bcrypt do to help us store passwords in a secure manner.
+ - [x] What does bcrypt do to help us store passwords in a secure manner.
+  - Using a one-way hashing algorithm that has a time cost involved so finding collisions with rainbow tables take significantly longer to generate.
-1. What does bcrypt do to slow down attackers?
+ - [x] What does bcrypt do to slow down attackers?
+  - Oh, this question is here too.
+It adds the concept of time to the hashing algorithm in that it increases the required computational power by increasing the number of times the password is hashed.
-1. What are the three parts of the JSON Web Token?
+ - [x] What are the three parts of the JSON Web Token?
+  - The J, the W, and the T!
+Right? ...
+Okay, they're the header, payload, and signature.

 ## Project Set Up